 Criteria: The City had elected to be the Successor Agency to the former Redevelopment Agency.
-As a result, the City has a responsibility to make sure that the financial data recorded in the general ledger for the Successor Agency to the former Redevelopment Agency Private Purpose Trust Fund (PPT Fund) are proper and accurate.
+Accordingly, the City has a responsibility to make sure that the financial data recorded in the general ledger for the Successor Agency to the former Redevelopment Agency Private Purpose Trust Fund (PPT Fund) are proper and accurate.